QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 * Modules
 * Read/Write

-You may want to look into logic course to continue learning about the depth of this new paradigm. ``Lisp`` and `Haskell` may also be good choices if you are eager to learn other functional languages.
+You may want to look into the logic course to continue learning about the depth of this new paradigm.
+``Lisp`` and `Haskell` may also be good choices if you are eager to learn other functional languages.

 <div class="sl"></div>